 Environmental Considerations

 The environmental impact of the Kanwar Yatra is a growing concern.
 Many pilgrims can lead to increased littering, pollution, and strain on natural resources.
 Efforts are being made to promote eco-friendly practices, such as reducing plastic use, maintaining cleanliness, and ensuring proper waste disposal.
-Awareness campaigns and guidelines are aimed at educating pilgrims about environmental responsibility.
-By adopting sustainable practices, the Yatra can minimize its ecological footprint while preserving the sanctity of the pilgrimage and the natural beauty of the regions it traverses.
+Awareness campaigns and guidelines are designed to educate pilgrims about environmental responsibility.
+By adopting sustainable practices, the Yatra can minimise its ecological footprint while preserving the sanctity of the pilgrimage and the natural beauty of the regions it traverses.

 Conclusion